Musicians at the Pittsburgh Symphony Orchestra remain on strike in opposition to plans by management to cut pay and reduce the size of the ensemble.

 Backing for the musicians is strong in the community.

 The cuts demanded by the Pittsburgh Symphony are part of a broader process that is taking place at symphony orchestras across the United States.
-Musicians at the Philadelphia Orchestra took strike action the same day as their counterparts in Pittsburgh before agreeing a new contract two days later.
-Meanwhile, musicians at the Fort Worth Symphony Orchestra, who launched a strike against proposed cuts in early September, remain out.
+Musicians at the Philadelphia Orchestra took strike action the same day as their counterparts in Pittsburgh before agreeing to a new contract two days later.
+Meanwhile, musicians at the Fort Worth Symphony Orchestra, who launched a strike against proposed cuts in early September 2016 remain out.
 The FWSO musicians held a rally Saturday in support of their cause.